eGirlAsm/portfolio_jsb/README.md

 see http://jsb.portfolio.egirlasm.me/

-i was fix the admin page and try restored mysql db data
+i was try fixed the admin page and  restored mysql db data

 ## admin login